 The natural notes

 Notice firstly that most of the natural notes (no sharps or flats) are two frets apart, the exceptions are E/F and B/C. That's all you need to know to figure out the rest.
-Unless you're on and E or a B, the next natural note is two frets away.
+Unless you're playing an E or a B, the next note is two frets away.
 Easy.

 Sharps and flats